In this article, we will help you decide between these languages by pitting them against each other and evaluating them under multiple criteria.

 Watch this end-to-end R Programming Tutorial:

 Python is one of the easiest languages to get familiar with because of its easy-to-read syntax that favours readability over preciseness.
 Python does not use curly braces or semicolons; instead, it uses indentation to group related lines of code in a code block.

-Want to become master in Python programming check out this Python training?
+Want to become master in Python programming check out this Data Science using Python course.

 Also, since there are no semicolons used to end statements, each line can contain only one programming statement, such as print, if, etc.

 Now, let us compare these languages on the basis of one of the most important criteria, speed.

 Generally speaking, R is comparatively slower than Python.
 This is mainly because R was not designed keeping speed in mind but rather was created by Statisticians for data analysis and crunching through numbers with very high precision.